Photo Safari - Winter Tour Options

 Click for a detailed list of Wildlife

-Winter Wildlife - All Winter - In the winter season we generally see Elk, Mule Deer, and Coyotes nearly everyday.
-The Big Horn Sheep are very weather dependent and show up when we have enough snow through most of the winter.
-In March and after they become very easy to find.
-We also find Pine Squirrels, Abert's Squirrels, Magpies, and very rarely redtail hawks and eagles.
+Winter Wildlife - All Winter - In the winter season we generally see Elk, Mule Deer, Turkey and sometimes Coyotes nearly everyday.
+The Big Horn Sheep have become easier to find over the years, but they are not always close, common ranges are 50-200 yards, and sometimes literally on the roadside or way up a hill as tiny dots.
+Moose are extremely rarely seen and almost never a good photo option in the winter months.
+In March and after Sheep become much easier to find day to day, but late Oct. - November is best for Rams during the ruts.
+We also find Pine Squirrels, Abert's Squirrels, Magpies, and very rarely red tail hawks.
 Generally best morning and evenings.

 Mule Deer Rut - Nov.
-10th - Dec.
-15th - The rut season for Mule Deer can often bring out some monster bucks and the mule deer are very easy to see in the evenings.
+6th - Dec.
+10th - The rut season for Mule Deer can often bring out some monster bucks and the mule deer are very easy to see in the evenings and sometimes mornings.
 We often combine a trip looking for Mule Deer with chances for Sheep, Elk, and Coyote shots.
+The Prime Rut season is the 2nd week of November, generally the 10th.
 70% chance to see.

 Snowshoe Hare - All Winter - Snowshoe Hares are generally only found in the last hour and a half of the evening.
 These targets require snowshoeing less than a quarter mile one way, some patience, and a bit of luck.
-Fast lenses and high ISO are also required, even then its probably only a 50% chance we can locate and photograph these amazing white rabbits..err...hares.
+Fast lenses and high ISO are also required, even then its probably only a 40% chance we can locate and photograph these amazing white rabbits..err...hares.
+Targeting snowshoe hares uses most of the tour time, so you have to choose elk or hares.

 Big Horn Sheep - March - Late winter the Big Horn Sheep become very common.
 The park population is high on ewes but with some luck we can find Rams.
 65% chance to see.